ulsidae/for-Samsung/README.md

 ## 🍯 Handwritten Notes

-These notes were originally handwritten during my studies and have been reorganized and summarized for clarity.
+These annotated study notes were originally handwritten during my studies and have been reorganized and summarized for clarity.

 ---